KyleVaughn/UM2/docs/source/mpact.rst

     spack load mpich@3.3%gcc@12.3.0
     spacktivate -p um2

 Now we will finish the MPACT build.
-We need to extract the command that cmake was using to make MPACT.exe and modify it to use the gcc 12 version of MPICH.
+We need to extract the command to make MPACT.exe and modify it to use the gcc 12 version of MPICH.

 .. code-block:: bash